Skip to content

-Throughout our universe, pairs of black holes with masses between ~5–100 times that of our sun orbit each other for millions of years.
-These binary black holes (BBHs) lose energy via the emission of gravitational waves (GWs): ripples in the fabric of space-time itself that propagate outwards at the speed of light.
-The energy loss causes the two black holes to spiral inwards towards one-another, until they merge in the cosmos’ most extreme collisions: in a fraction of a second, one BBH merger releases over ten times more energy than all of the starlight in the observable universe!
+Throughout our universe, pairs of black holes with masses ~5–100 times that of our sun orbit each other for millions of years.
+These binary black holes (BBHs) lose energy via the emission of gravitational waves (GWs): ripples in the fabric of space-time that propagate outwards at the speed of light.
+The energy loss causes the two black holes to spiral inwards towards one-another, until they merge in the cosmos’ most extreme collisions: one BBH merger releases over ten times more energy than all of the starlight in the observable universe in merely a fraction of a second!

 The morphology—or signal amplitude and phase over time—of the GWs emitted by these BBH mergers is predicted by Einstein’s theory of General Relativity and depends on the source’s properties: its masses, spins, distance, orientation, etc.

-Over the last decade, the Laser Interferometer Gravitational-wave Observatory (LIGO), along with Virgo and KAGRA, have detected hundreds of GW signals from coalescing BBHs.
-This global network of detectors is made up of giant ground-based interferometers which use lasers to measure GW-induced changes in length one trillion times smaller than a proton, making them the most sensitive instruments ever created.
+Over the last decade, the Laser Interferometer Gravitational-wave Observatory (LIGO), along with Virgo and KAGRA, have detected hundreds of GW signals from merging BBHs.
+This global network of detectors consists of giant (~4km long) ground-based interferometers.
+These interferometers use lasers to measure GW-induced changes in length one trillion times smaller than a proton, making them the most sensitive instruments ever created.

 How do precessing spins imprint on the gravitational waves we observe from high-mass binary black holes, which are dominated by the non-linear merger regime?